- The Civil War

 The properties on the Boscobel estate were mostly looked after by the five brothers of the Pendrell family who were devoted Catholics and loyal to the Crown.
 When Charles arrived, he was met by George Pendrell who contacted his brother, Richard, who had a farm, Hobbal Grange, nearby.
 They disguised Charles as a farm labourer, “in leather doublet, a pair of green breeches and a jump-coat … of the same green, … an old grey greasy hat without a lining [and] a noggen shirt, of the coarsest linen,” and Richard cut Charles’s hair, leaving it short on top but long at the sides.
 However, the shoes provided for him were far too small and had to be slit all around to make them fit.
 The coarse leather was to irritate Charles’ soft feet and made them bleed, causing him discomfort.

-At sunrise on 4 September and in pouring rain Charles was moved out of White Ladies into a nearby coppice on the estate, hiding there with Richard Pendrell.
+At sunrise on 4 September and in pouring rain, Charles was moved out of White Ladies into a nearby coppice on the estate, hiding there with Richard Pendrell.
 Shortly after Charles had left White Ladies, a company of local militia stopped by and asked if Charles had been seen.
 The soldiers were told he had journeyed on some time before; convinced, they passed on and were seen by Charles as they rode past.
 Charles recalled: “In this wood I stayed all day without meat or drink and by great fortune it rained all the time which hindered them, as I believe, from coming into the wood to search for men that might be fled there”.

 Having tried to teach Charles how to speak with a local accent and how to walk like a labourer, the Pendrells suggested transferring him to a wealthy acquaintance, Francis Wolfe, who lived near the River Severn, and whose house, Madeley Court, had several priest-holes.
 The plan was eventually to cross the River Severn into Wales where Royalists still had support and a passage to France could feasibly be arranged.
 After dark, Richard Pendrell led Charles to Madeley on foot, stopping briefly at Hobbal Grange where they ate.
 Later in that journey, at Evelith Mill, they were challenged by a miller and ran away.
-In fact, the miller was a Royalist who was hiding some members of the defeated army at his mill.
+In fact, the miller was a Royalist who was hiding some members of the defeated army in his property.
 Charles and Richard arrived at Madeley Court very early on 5 September.

 Colonel William Careless (or Carlis), who had fought at Worcester, also arrived at Boscobel House early on that day and, at his suggestion, he and Charles spent all day hiding in a pollarded oak tree, while Parliamentary troops searched the surrounding woodland.
 The exhausted Charles slept for some of the time, supported by Careless, who was “constrained…to pinch His Majesty to the end he might awaken him to prevent his present danger”.
 Charles’s concealment in the tree proved to be the most famous incident of the escape and has been memorialised by the many pubs called ‘The Royal Oak’.